About CBCA

 Prior to CBCA, Meredith worked as a strategy consultant for the nonprofit and public sector at Corona Insights, facilitating board retreats and supporting strategic planning processes.
 She worked in patron services for Curious Theatre Company for several years and volunteered at Levitt Pavilion Denver.

 She received a B.A. with honors in Comparative Literature and French Studies from Smith College.
 She was part of the Colorado Creative Industries Change Leader Institute in fall 2017.
-Today, Meredith serves on the Board of Directors for Art Students League of Denver and the Advisory Board for the Golda Meir House Museum on Auraria Campus.
-She is also Co-Chair of the Capacity Building Committee for the national Creative States Coalition.
-Meredith serves as President of the Smith College Alumnae Club of Colorado.
+Today, Meredith serves on the Board of Directors for Art Students League of Denver and is Co-Chair of the Capacity Building Committee for the national Creative States Coalition.
+Meredith also serves as President of the Smith College Alumnae Club of Colorado.
 She has a background in theatre and still performs short and long-form improv comedy.

 Sarah Braverman